sherryhli/Extriviaganza/QbQuestionsAPI/README.md

 }
 ```

-Optional query string parameter of `level` with 1 = Middle School, 2 = High School, 3 = Collegiate, 4 = Trash.
+Optional query string parameter of `level` with possible values of MiddleSchool, HighSchool, Collegiate, or Trash (**not case-sensitive**).
 If not specified, the random question can be of any of these levels.
+If an invalid parameter is supplied, `400 Bad Request` is returned.

 If no question is retrieved, `404 Not Found` is returned.